Pentecostalism in South Africa: Early 20th Century

 Rodney Smith, a white South African, read about Pentecostal beliefs and the Azusa revival in William Seymour's Apostolic Faith newsletter.
 Smith wrote about how he wanted to receive the Spirit Baptism, so when Lake and the other Azusa missionaries arrived in South Africa, he received his Spirit Baptism.
 Smith and another Azusa missionary, Henry Turney, organised to create a work that eventually became the Assemblies of God in Cape Town and Johannesburg.
 Turney, who received his Spirit Baptism in 1906 at Azusa Street, played a large part in this missionary work.
 He partnered with eleven missionaries and eventually began ministering in Pretoria in 1909.
 By 1911 they created another mission in Transvaal which in 1917 became a part of the Assemblies of God.

 In September 1909, two evangelists from Pieter Le Roux's church walked from Wakkerstroom to Johannesburg where they held meetings with the Zulus.
 Many people at these meetings were saved and sixteen received their Spirit Baptism.
 There were reports of an unnamed evangelist raising up to four people from the dead while at the meetings, causing the meetings to completely fill the building they were held in.
 While these claims may not be true, they were extremely important in promoting and spreading Pentecostalism throughout the native population.

 By October 1909 revivals were in full swing in Johannesburg, Cape Colony, Doornfontein, and Pretoria.
 Many were reported being saved, healed, and receiving their Spirit Baptism.
-In Johannesburg, Pentecostals were evangelizing workers in the Diamond Mines and inmates in local jails, totalling about 250,000 South Africans.
+In Johannesburg, Pentecostals were evangelizing workers in the Diamond Mines and inmates in local jails, totaling about 250,000 South Africans.
 Within a few years, there were more than 250 native black Pentecostal preachers, 12 ordained ministers, and 6 places of worship.